 1. Casinos Are Rigged and Do Have an Immediate Impact on Any Game

 We decided to start this list with the most enduring of all gambling myths, the one as old as the casino business itself.
 Although this is an outright misconception, let’s see what’s behind it.
-We’ve written extensively on this topic and you can learn more about it if you head over to our blog dedicated to the house edge and slot odds.
+We’ve written extensively on this topic and you can learn more about it if you head over to our blog dedicated to answering the question of are slot machines rigged.

 The truth about casinos is that they are businesses.
 As such, they strive to remain afloat and make sure they are turning a profit at any given time.
 This seemingly basic principle is called the house advantage or house edge and each game, be it a table game or slot, has its own.
 The house edge for any casino game can be easily calculated, so we're not going deeper into that.

 The casino advantage should be seen as a guaranteed percentage return to the casino or, vice versa, as a guaranteed percentage loss of players’ bets.
 However, these percentages assure house wins or payouts in the long run.
 In the short term, due to the many variables involved, there is a chance to beat the odds of any game, you just have to choose the right one.

 2. Casinos Pump in Oxygen to Keep You Awake

 Taking care that customers enjoy the freshest air possible by air conditioning is one thing; in packed rooms such as casino floors, this is a must.
 But, do casinos pump oxygen into the premises to keep visitors alert and blissfully gambling?
 No, casinos don’t do this.

 When people talk about how casinos pump oxygen to keep gamblers awake they are obviously not aware of the cost of such an operation.
 Apart from medical-grade oxygen being a rather costly substance and pumping loads of it would increase the casino's expenses through the roof, it would also require operating a mini oxygen factory on the casino's grounds.